raspberrypilearning/welcome-to-antarctica/en/step_5.md

 --- /task ---

-Next you are going to add animations to your paragraphs to make the pages interactive!
+Next, you are going to add animations to your paragraphs to make the pages interactive!